jangrudo/ai-apocalypse/creativity.md

 which might be of use for the task it’s currently working on.
 The verification process looks like pure magic, and is what scientists would call “scientific intuition”.
 Not everybody has it, hence the need for the “right person”.
 But the right person alone is not enough either.
 This process also needs noise.
-Common sources of creative inspiration would be things like visiting new places, meeting new people and carefully observing the world around (and noticing new things).
-Inspiration can also (sometimes) come from drugs, which are a powerful (and often deadly) source of noise.
+Good sources of creative inspiration would be things like visiting new places, meeting new people and carefully observing the world around (and noticing new things).
+Inspiration can also (sometimes) come from drugs, which are a powerful (even if deadly) source of noise.

 On a higher level of abstraction, “brainstorming” is a method of collective innovation, which amounts to a group of people meeting together and generating a large number of